As-01-Asma/customer_behavior_analysis/README.md

 ## Project Overview

-This project analyzes **customer shopping behavior** using transactional retail data to understand how customers interact with products and services.
+This project analyzes **customer shopping behavior** using transactional retail data to understand purchasing patterns and customer preferences.

-Focus areas include **buying patterns, repeat purchases, discounts, reviews, seasonal trends, and customer preferences** to support **data-driven business decisions**.
+The analysis focuses on buying trends, repeat purchases, discount usage, demographic segmentation, and seasonal insights to support data-driven business decisions.

-Technologies used: **Python (Jupyter Notebook), SQL (PostgreSQL), and Power BI concepts**.
+Technologies used: **Python (Jupyter Notebook), SQL (PostgreSQL), and Power BI**.

 ---